06: Dark Avenger

 Maybe he’d been right about Angel losing his balls, because the Slayer certainly seemed to have a set of her own figuratively speaking.
 From here on out, Angelus reckoned he’d let him handle the Slayer.
 As long as she did not directly interfere with him or what he wanted, things would stay neutral between them.
 Buff would keep Angel occupied.
 They could screw until the whole mansion crumbled around them as long as it gave him time to get what he wanted.

 The seduction of Cordelia Chase would not be easy.
 Just the thought of being able to harass her perked up his spirits.
 Teasing her mind and body into a state of arousal.
 Making her crave his kisses and touch until she begged for more.
 Enjoying her rapturous moans as he tongued her hot little cunt.
 Knowing her scent already made him crave a taste.
-Most of all, he wanted to fuck Cordelia until he drove the Soul and anyone else from her memory.
+Most of all, he wanted to possess Cordelia until he drove the Soul and anyone else from her memory.

 Entering the Bronze, he surveyed the crowd looking for Cordelia.
 The music was blaring some obnoxious dance song.
 Multicolored lights flashed to the beat.
 She was not on the dance floor as expected gyrating with some little punk who hoped the dance might become more.
 He saw her groupies hanging out in their favorite spot, but there was no sign of her.
 After a few minutes of watching the crowd, Angelus noted that she had still not made an appearance.